OctopusDeploy/blog/blog/2024-02/liquibase-container/index.md

   - Engineering
 ---

 Up until now, deploying database updates using the [Liquibase](https://liquibase.com) product required either the Liquibase CLI be installed on the machine performing the updates or by ticking the `Download Liquibase?` box on the [Liquibase - Run Command](https://library.octopus.com/step-templates/36df3e84-8501-4f2a-85cc-bd9eb22030d1/actiontemplate-liquibase-run-command) Community step template to dynamically download Liquibase and any dependencies at deploy time.
-This post introduces a publicly available container image that can be used with the [Execution Containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature.
+This post introduces a publicly available container image that can be used with the [Execution Containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature to execute Liquibase.

 ## Using the Liquibase container image